Department of Electrical and

 2. Define transmission efficiency.

-3. List out the methods of representation of medium transmission lines.
+3. List out the methods of representation of medium

 4. What is Ferranti effect?